Fabrizio Miccoli: Personal life

 Miccoli is married to Flaviana, a woman he met first when he was 17 and she was 14.
 Together they have a daughter, Suami, who was born in March 2003.
-His second child, a son named Diego, was born in June 2008.
+His second child, a son named Diego – after Diego Maradona –, was born in June 2008.

 In early 2010, Miccoli made national news after he purchased an earring belonging to his childhood hero Diego Maradona.
 The earring had been confiscated by the national tax office during a visit by Maradona to Italy (the Argentine star owing several million euros in taxes to the Italian state).
 It was sold at a public auction for €25,000.
 After confirming the purchase, Miccoli revealed he would return the earring to Maradona if he were to meet him.
+Like his idol Maradona, Miccoli has a tattoo of Che Guevera, on his right leg.

 Miccoli is a supporter of Lecce and, before joining them in 2013, had previously expressed an interest in playing for the club in the future.

 Controversy

 On 22 June 2013, the Italian press agency ANSA reported that the office of public prosecution in Palermo had started investigations against Miccoli for extortion in connection with allegations he commissioned Mauro Lauricella, the son of Sicilian mafioso Antonino Lauricella, to collect money owed to him by a nightclub.
 Additionally, Miccoli was quoted in wiretaps of taped telephone conversations, published in the newspaper La Repubblica, as referring to the assassinated anti-mafia judge Giovanni Falcone as "fango", or "filth" in English.
 Subsequently, during the 2013–14 season, the FIGC Federal Prosecutor's Office asked for a disqualification day and a fine of €50,000, but on 27 February 2014, he was acquitted by the Federcalcio Disciplinary Committee.

 On 20 April 2015, Miccoli was investigated on charges of aggravated extortion because of constant contact with Lauricella to recover €12,000 from a physiotherapist friend at the disco "il Paparazzi" in Isola delle Femmine.

 On 21 October 2017, Miccoli was sentenced by the Court of Palermo to three years and six months imprisonment, with abbreviated procedure, for extortion aggravated by Mafia method.
 His sentence was confirmed in an appeal in January 2020.
 On 23 November 2021, Miccoli had his appeal rejected by the Supreme Court, and the sentence upheld.
 On the following day, he turned himself in to the police of the prison of Rovigo.
+He was released in May 2022, after accepting to do community services for the remainder of his sentence.